YTingWu/proto-navigation/README.md

 > **Note:** If the file contains `import "google/protobuf/empty.proto";`, the navigation may be slower.

+## Setting the Service File

+There are two ways to set the service file in this extension:

+1. Use the `extension.setProtoServiceFile` command.
+This allows you to manually specify the service file.

+2. Allow the extension to search for the service file within the `src/Presentation` directory and its subdirectories.
+This method specifically looks for files ending with `service.cs`.
+Please note that this method may have slightly lower performance compared to the first method due to the file searching process.

 ## Extension Settings

 This extension contributes the following settings: